 Agents of the Secret Empire murder FBI Special Agent Duncan when his investigation of the “missing mutants” phenomenon brings him too close to the truth.

 November 1966 – Around the middle of the month, President Richardson sends General Ross to a small island in the Pacific to ask the French not to conduct an above-ground nuclear test, knowing full well Ross will fail.
 Sure enough, the detonation goes forward as scheduled.
 Soon after, the Cobalt Man attacks Sydney, Australia and threatens the world with nuclear devastation.
 The Hulk attacks him and their battle carries them high into the atmosphere, where the Cobalt Man reaches critical mass and explodes.
-Discussing the loss of the two mutated scientists with his Secretary of State, President Richardson decides that work must begin immediately on developing the Cobalt Bomb.
+Discussing the loss of the two mutated scientists with his Secretary of State, President Richardson decides that work must begin immediately on developing the cobalt bomb.

 At the same time, Quentin Harderman calls Moonstone to action, and together they frame Captain America for the murder of a small-time costumed crook known as the Tumbler.
 After Cap is arrested, the Secret Empire’s Sanitation Squad shocktroops stage a jailbreak and Captain America reluctantly goes on the lam, hoping to prove his innocence.
 However, the ubiquitous television spots sponsored by the Committee to Regain America’s Principles have succeeded in turning a large segment of the public against Cap, and Harderman wastes no time promoting Moonstone as a true hero for the American people.

-A week later, the Secret Empire’s plans to conquer America are at last ready to be carried out.
+Several days later, the Secret Empire’s plans to conquer America are at last ready to be carried out.
 Claiming to be headed for Camp David, President Richardson actually travels to the hidden underground base somewhere in the deserts of the American Southwest and again dons the concealing robes of Number One.
 A disguised Captain America and the Falcon are brought before him, posing as potential recruits to the organization, but Richardson is aware of the deception and has them placed in a deathtrap.
 However, the heroes escape and, now joined by Cyclops, Marvel Girl, and Professor X, they try to free the captured mutants, only to be cut down by the Empire’s energy weapon called the “atomic annihilator.”
 While the bodies are dumped in the basement, the captured mutants are reshackled to the energy-siphon and loaded into the flying saucer with which the Secret Empire intends to make their bid for total power.

 With Morris Richardson on board, the Secret Empire’s flying saucer lifts off from their desert base, zooms across the continent, and lands directly on the White House lawn.
 Number One appears on a large video monitor and demands America surrender unconditionally or face nuclear annihilation.
 His champion, Number Two, then defeats the Secret Empire’s straw-man “hero,” Moonstone, in a calculated attempt to dispirit the public.
-Number One then emerges from the ship to gloat, and is suddenly tackled from behind by Captain America, who has once again escaped certain death.
+Number One then emerges from the ship to gloat and is suddenly tackled from behind by Captain America, who has once again escaped certain death.
 Leaving a stunned Number One face down in the dirt, Captain America goes on to kick Moonstone’s ass.

 The defeated Moonstone then turns to the television cameras and starts to tell everything he knows about the conspiracy to discredit Captain America, defraud the public, and take over the world.
 This gives Number One a chance to recover his senses and make an escape attempt.
-He runs into the White House, intending to dump his robes somewhere and emerge as President Richardson, but Captain America is hot on his heels.
+He runs into the evacuated White House, intending to dump his robes somewhere and emerge as President Richardson, but Captain America is hot on his heels.
 Cap tackles him, pulls off his hood, and recoils in horror.
 Admitting that even the considerable power of the Presidency was not enough for him, Morris Richardson pulls out a pistol and shoots himself in the head.

 There is a massive cover-up of the fact that President Richardson was actually the Secret Empire’s Number One, and Captain America begins to lose faith in everything he believes in.
 Vice-President William Miller, cleared of any connection to the Secret Empire, is sworn in as the nation’s 38th President.
 The remainder of the Secret Empire’s members within the Richardson administration are ferreted out and quietly taken care of by S.H.I.E.L.D.